cisagov/mesa-gui/README.md

 ![image](https://github.com/user-attachments/assets/8b974fc0-6d7a-474f-9c9f-be7b21c0f16d)

-In order to run the scans in sequential order starting with the `Host Discovery Scans`, simply click the `Run All Checks` button located on the dashboard:
+In order to run the scans in sequential order starting with the `Host Discovery Scans`, simply click the `Run All Checks` button located on the dashboard.

 ![image](https://github.com/user-attachments/assets/c5c890a3-6702-4a6c-9004-419d564e82b8)